rich-iannone/splitr/README.md

 A binary file containing gridded concentrations will be available in the working directory:

 - `grid--disp(forward)-12-03-12-00-lat_42.83752_long_-80.30364-height_5-24h`

+The met files that were automatically downloaded will remain in the working directory:

+- `gdas1.mar12.w1`
+- `gdas1.mar12.w2`
+- `gdas1.mar12.w3`
+- `gdas1.mar12.w4`
+- `gdas1.mar12.w5`

 Finally, a binary `PARDUMP` file will be written.